Street names in Barcelona: Franco's dictatorship

 A new reform of the gazetteer took place on March 4, 1947.
 New names of Catalan personalities were introduced, possibly due to the new orientation derived from the defeat of the Franco regime's allies in World War II.
 They appeared as follows: Joaquim Ruyra, Cèsar August Torras, Joan Gamper, Hipólito Lázaro, Francisco Gimeno, Lluís Millet, Apel-les Mestres, Adrià Gual, Enric Clarasó, etc. It was also agreed to name the streets dedicated to characters with a qualifier that indicated their activity: Pintor Pahissa, Cardenal Cisneros, General Álvarez de Castro, Maestro Albéniz, Doctor Balari Jovany, Almirante Barceló, etc.

 In 1948, the Merced industrial estate in Pedralbes was urbanized, which received names linked to Falangism: Cinco Rosas (after the anthem Cara al sol), Luceros (idem), 29 de Octubre (date of the founding speech of the Falange Española by José Antonio Primo de Rivera), Hermanos Noya, Ruiz de la Hermosa, Manuel Mateo, Ramiro Ledesma and Onésimo Redondo.

-Another urbanization in 1950 was the neighborhood of Porta, in Nou Barris, whose streets were named with toponyms from the Balearic Islands: Lluchmayor, Sóller, Ciudad de Mallorca, Alcudia, Valldemosa, Pollensa, Deyá, Andrach, Porto Cristo, Lluch, Felanich, Formentor, Buñola and Jardines de Alfabia.
+Another urbanization in 1950 was the neighborhood of Horta, in Nou Barris, whose streets were named with toponyms from the Balearic Islands: Lluchmajor, Sóller, Ciudad de Mallorca, Alc´dia, Valldemossa, Pollença, Deiá, Andratx, Porto Cristo, Lluch, Felanitx, Formentor, Bunyola and Jardins d'Alfàbia.

 An urban landmark of the time was the celebration in 1952 of the XXXV International Eucharistic Congress, which allowed the urbanization of a new neighborhood known as El Congreso.
 The center of the new neighborhood was named Plaza del Congreso Eucarístico, and the new streets were given names linked to the event: Doctor Modrego, Cardenal Tedeschini and Cardenal Cicognani, as well as the streets of La Vid and La Espiga, elements linked to the Eucharist.
 Plaza de Pío XII, another of the congress venues, was also created.

 In 1953 the neighborhood of La Font de la Guatlla was urbanized, whose streets were named after flowers: Begonia, Crisantemo, Dalia, Hortensia, Jazmín and Loto.
-That year the Paseo de la Verneda, a neighborhood of San Martín de Provensals, was also created; the name comes from being an area of alders (vern in Catalan).
+That year the Paseo de la Verneda, a neighborhood of Sant Martí de Provençals, was also created; the name comes from being an area of alders (vern in Catalan).

-In 1957 the first section of the Paseo Marítimo was opened, an idea that had emerged in the 1920s but had not yet been developed.
-It has several names depending on the stretch of coastline: Barceloneta, Puerto Olímpico, Nueva Icaria, Bogatell, and Mar Bella.
+In 1957 the first section of the Passeig Marítim was opened, an idea that had emerged in the 1920s but had not yet been developed.
+It has several names depending on the stretch of coastline: Barceloneta, Port Olímpic, Nova Icària, Bogatell, and Mar Bella.

 Between 1957 and 1973, José María de Porcioles was mayor, a long term of office known as the "Porciolista era", which stood out in urban planning for its unbridled speculation in real estate.
 During his mandate the city grew exponentially, due to the emergence of new neighborhoods to accommodate the strong immigration received at the time.
 Numerous streets were named after the regime's personalities, such as the Falangists Roberto Bassas or Matías Montero, or names such as Mártires de la Tradición or Primera Centuria Catalana.